-- delivering by mail or by hand to Computershare Investor Services Plc of The Pavilions, Bridgwater Road, Bristol BS99 6ZY, United Kingdom, a revocation that is received at any time up to the deadline for receiving proxies (being 2 p.m.
-(UK time) on 5 June 2017); - in the case of a proxy appointment or instruction made via CREST, amending the instruction given to a previously appointed proxy, to the issuer's agent (ID 3RA50) by 2 p.m.
-(UK time) on 5 June 2017.
-For this purpose, the time of receipt will be taken to be the time (as determined by the time stamp applied to the message by the CREST Applications Host) from which the issuer's agent is able to retrieve the message by enquiry to CREST in the manner prescribed by CREST; - attending the AGM and voting in person (only if you are a registered shareholder of the Company as of 5 June 2017 at 6:30 p.m.
-(UK time), or, in the event of any adjournment, on the date which is two days (excluding any part of the day that is not a working day) before the time of the adjourned meeting); or - signing the enclosed proxy or any other proper form of proxy, bearing a later date and depositing it in the manner and within the time described in the Notice.
+- delivering by mail or by hand to Computershare Investor Services Plc of The Pavilions, Bridgwater Road, Bristol BS99 6ZY, United Kingdom, a revocation that is received at any time up to the deadline for receiving proxies (being 2:00 pm (UK time) on 5 June 2018); - in the case of a proxy appointment or instruction made via CREST, amending the instruction given to a previously appointed proxy, to the issuer's agent (ID 3RA50) by 2:00 pm (UK time) on 5 June 2018.
+For this purpose, the time of receipt will be taken to be the time (as determined by the time stamp applied to the message by the CREST Applications Host) from which the issuer's agent is able to retrieve the message by enquiry to CREST in the manner prescribed by CREST; - attending the AGM and voting in person (only if you are a registered shareholder of the Company as of 5 June 2018 at 6:30 pm (UK time), or, in the event of any adjournment, on the date which is two days (excluding any part of the day that is not a working day) before the time of the adjourned meeting); or - signing the enclosed proxy or any other proper form of proxy, bearing a later date and depositing it in the manner and within the time described in the Notice.

-Persons Making the Solicitation
+Persons making the solicitation

 This Notice is furnished in connection with the solicitation of proxies by the Company's management for use at the AGM and at any adjournment or postponement thereof.
-The solicitation of proxies will be done primarily by mail, and may be supplemented by telephone or other means of contact, and all of the costs associated with such solicitations will be paid by the Company in addition to certain out-of-pocket expenses.
+The solicitation of proxies will be done primarily by mail, and may be supplemented by telephone or other means of contact, and all of the costs associated with such solicitations to registered shareholders will be paid by the Company.